YU88John/jenkins-ecr-ecs-devops/README.md

 ## Prerequisites
 1. An AWS account
-2. Basic knowledge of containerization, Linux shell
+2. Basic knowledge of containerization
-3. Time commitment
+3. Familiarity with scripting/programming

 ## Technologies
 - Java Spring